Although the prices of renters insurance differ across providers, a basic range for annual premiums is:

 Renters insurance is relatively affordable for everyone.
 You can go for plans tailored to suit your financial situation as most insurance companies are flexible in determining coverage scope and cost.
 You can speak to a Texas-licensed insurance agent for better guidance and advice.
 If you are confident that you cannot afford renters insurance, speak to the licensed agent for ways to insure your property as a tenant.

 Suppose you are broke and have no money, perhaps due to unemployment or some other reason.
 In that case, you can speak to your chosen insurance provider to fashion cost-effective alternatives or a payment plan that could reduce payment burden.
 Alternatively, you can also speak to an insurance agent licensed in Texas for innovative solutions and other government policies or benefits that could assist you in paying for your renters insurance.

-You can save a whole lot of money by paying for your renters insurance upfront.
+You can save up to 20% by paying for your renters insurance upfront.
 Different insurance providers have different methods of paying for your premiums, such as annually, biannually, monthly, or quarterly.
 Paying your insurance monthly might cost you more than if you paid annually.
 This is because most insurance companies charge a fee as administrative costs for each payment made, so paying for your insurance monthly would result in more fees.
 Additionally, insurance companies tend to give discounts to clients who make bulk payments, thereby reducing the overall amount due.

 Renters insurance companies provide a variety of discounts based on some factors.
 Some insurance companies provide discounts based on age, particularly to elderly tenants.
 Other discounts are made available based on safety features and the installation of security and safety equipment in your rentals.
 Additionally, discounts may be given to claim-free persons over a long period of time or persons who bundle different insurance policy packages together.
 To better understand the discounts available to you, speak to a licensed Texas insurance professional.